-Saving Your Favorite Dictators: External Sponsorship of Authoritarian Regimes Under Domestic Pressures
+Saving Your Favorite Dictators: External Sponsorship of Authoritarian Regimes Under Democratic Pressures

 My dissertation considers how external and domestic factors influence dictator’s ability to amass personal power relative to the ruling parties and security forces; and how the efforts to build highly personalized regimes, in turn, shape dictator’s domestic and foreign strategies to counter threats from rival elites and the masses.
 I examine these topics in the three papers comprising my dissertation.